-The Bixby Center for Population, Health and Sustainability is dedicated to helping achieve slower population growth, improve maternal health, and address the unmet need for family planning within a human rights framework.
-The Center seeks to improve the health outcomes of world’s poorest and most vulnerable women and their families.
+The Bixby Center for Population, Health and Sustainability is dedicated to efforts to achieve slower population growth, improve maternal health, and address the unmet need for family planning within a human rights framework.
+The Bixby Center seeks to improve the health outcomes of world’s poorest and most vulnerable women and their families.

 Worldwide there is an unacceptably high unmet need for family planning due to considerable barriers that prevent women from accessing contraception.
 Meeting this need will make possible a healthier, more prosperous, ecologically sustainable, and less divided world.